SmartPlastic/Docs/docs/content/home/jointstafftraining.rst

 Joint Staff Training
 ====================

+.. note:: Duo to server constructions, we did not receive any emails prior to sunday evening (2nd of December).
+We are now able to see all emails (so there is no need to resend them) and are already working trough them
+   - thank you for your patience.

 **Dierdorf, Germany, November 20.**
 We held our joint staff training in Dierdorf, where the teachers of the Erasmus+ project came together to discuss the launch.